 Will my water be turned off at any point?

-Some properties will have only a five-minute water interruption while they’re connected to a new pipe while others will also require a shutdown of a few hours, depending on the work being done.
+During phase three, some properties will have only a five-minute water interruption while they’re connected to a new pipe while others will also require a shutdown of a few hours, depending on the work being done.
 We’ll be advising all householders about the date and time of their shutdown before it happens.